Content Migration. How to Move Your Content to a New Website?

 If something went wrong you can restore the old version of the website and keep testing its new version.

-Moving your content to a new site
+Moving your content to a new website platform

 Content migration concerns surprisingly… the whole content.
 However, it’s very important that you don’t understand content only as descriptions or blog entries – it’s much more that can’t be noticed at first glance: